 Does the PoolTree System come with a cover?

 The PoolTree Winter Cover Support System is just the support system that goes under your cover.
 This can be purchased on its own so that you can use your existing cover or purchase a mesh cover of your choice, or the PoolTree can be purchased as a package with our recommended mesh cover.
-When purchased together on pooltreesystem.com, both the cover and the PoolTree are discounted and shipped free.
+When purchased together on pooltreesystem.com, both the cover and the PoolTree are discounted.

 How does the PoolTree System attach to the pool?

 The System uses nylon straps that wrap around the pool's upright supports.
 Every PoolTree System comes with a zip-tie to aid with this installation, and these youtube videos illustrate how it's done:

 Any above ground round pool or oval pools up to 18'x36' that have upright supports.
 Uprights must have the ability to pass the red strap behind it.
 Visit our YouTube channel for more information: https://www.youtube.com/user/pooltree2010

 How do I adjust the cord/rope supports to the proper tension for the pool?